ItsiW/VILF/places/tasty-hand-pulled-noodles.md

 Also got the pan fried dumplings, and the veggie version is just kinda raw cabbage filling... not the best.

 There's better in the area!

+I'm rating this worse than the other one in Hell's Kitchen only because everything was served in plastic.
+Come on.
+There's partly an environmental angle to this, but also it's just unpleasant.